kubeflow/website/content/en/docs/components/katib/overview.md

 _minimize_ the metric.

-For example, the following graph from Katib shows the level of validation accuracy for various combinations of hyperparameter values (learning rate, number of layers, and optimizer):
+For example, the following graph from Katib shows the level of validation accuracy for various combinations of hyperparameter values (the learning rate, the number of layers, and the optimizer):

 <img src="/docs/images/katib/katib-random-example-graph.png"
   alt="Graph produced by the random example"